chenjianjx/srb4j/documents/test-cases/client-test-cases.md

 * Wrong current password
 * New password do not match the pattern
 * New passwords don't match
+* New password is the same with the current one

 ## Front Users page
 * Check when there is no user